jakuboskera/todo/README.md

     terraform init
     ```

-1. Create task in TODO application
+1. Create tasks in TODO application

     ```bash
     terraform apply -auto-approve
     ```

-1. Go to <http://localhost:5000> and check if task "Create the best
+1. Go to <http://localhost:5000> and check if these tasks were created:
-   application ever" was created
+    1. Create the best application ever
+    1. ~~Find a kind and pretty girlfriend~~
-1. Now you can change a text of this task, add another tasks, etc.
+1. Now you can change a text of this task, modify status, add another tasks,
+   etc.
 1. After that you can delete tasks by

     ```bash